Harry260/Doodle-Code/README.md

 the image.
 It supports .png as well as .jpg.
 If you want you can also add any other formats.

-It has 2 main versions,you can download it from :https://tiny.cc/doodlecode But the sorce code is only availabe for the latest version.
+It has 2 main versions,you can download it from :https://tiny.cc/doodlecode

+But the source code is only availabe for the latest version.